liamckenna/LEE_SPEAK/content/_index.md

 I'm Liam, a grad student studying the technical side of game development.

-At the top you'll find links to the subsections of my blog.
-Gaming, Music, and Miscellaneous are all topics where you're free to browse my unwanted opinions, with Sweet Synopsis being a side project I felt right to have hosted here.
+<b>LEE_SPEAK</b> was created for a handful of reasons but chiefly as a personal outlet.
+Of course, anyone willing to share

-LEE_SPEAK was created for a handful of reasons, chiefly that I needed some sort of outlet, but also because sometimes I have a take that I don't hear coming from anywhere else.
-Posts here will always be some flavor of both original and insightful (and sometimes personal).
+their opinions on the internet must believe to some extent their thoughts are indeed worth sharing, so posts here will always aim to be some flavor of original, insightful, entertaining, and/or personal.